harrydlr/MNS_DataScience_test/README.md

 # Future work:
 - To compare the results of filling in missing dates using the interpolation method.
 - To apply the ExponentialMovingAverage(last) method proposed in the mentioned paper to treat Unevenly Spaced time series.
-- To explore exhaustivly the appropriate parameters for the model.
+- To explore exhaustively the appropriate parameters for the model.